RSM-git/rsm-git.github.io/content/network-analysis.md

 |:---------:|:---------:|:-----------------------------:|
 | $$0.242$$ | $$0.558$$ | $$\mathcal{N}(0.014, 0.003)$$ |

+As with the New York Times graph the modularity of both partitions are significantly better than that of a random partition of the graph, although the Louvain partition increases the modularity by a much larger margin than the section partition.

+## **Comparison**

 Comparing the two graphs we see that the modularity of the section partition in the Reuters graph is quite a bit lower than the Louvain partition, whereas the modularity of the section partition in the New York Times graph is much closer to that of the Louvain partition.